Email this link to a friend.

-Practically all women doing IVF are taking supplements of one sort or another !
-These are supposed to improve egg yield, egg quality and embryo implantation , thus helping to improve IVF pregnancy rates.
-I have come across women who take over 10 different supplements daily - and I wonder how they manage to swallow so many different tablets, syrups and capsules in a day !
-On second thoughts thought, it is not surprising , because the craving for a baby can make a woman move heaven and earth; which means taking umpteen supplements is not such a difficult task to accomplish.
-I have heard the following questions repeatedly from other women who are undergoing IVF treatment - What supplements are you taking ?
-Or can you recommend any supplement which can improve egg quality ?
-Is there any special diet which could help in increasing the chances of IVF success ?
-I wish I knew a magic supplement or diet which will make our much desired wishes come true !
+Practically all women doing IVF are taking supplements of one sort or another!
+These are supposed to improve egg yield, egg quality, and embryo implantation, thus helping to improve IVF pregnancy rates.
+I have come across women who take over 10 different supplements daily - and I wonder how they manage to swallow so many different tablets, syrups, and capsules in a day!
+On second thoughts though, it is not surprising, because the craving for a baby can make a woman move heaven and earth; which means taking umpteen supplements is not such a difficult task to accomplish.
+I have heard the following questions repeatedly from other women who are undergoing IVF treatment - What supplements are you taking?
+Or can you recommend any supplement which can improve egg quality?
+Is there any special diet that could help in increasing the chances of IVF success?
+I wish I knew a magic supplement or diet which will make our much-desired wishes come true!

 - Women who are struggling to have a baby are desperate to find a solution for their problem and are ready to try anything which may help to make their dream come true.

-- There is always a huge market for snake oil - the human mind is irresistibly attracted towards claims of miracles - especially when you are desperate for a baby!
+- There is always a huge market for snake oil - the human mind is irresistibly attracted to claims of miracles - especially when you are desperate for a baby!

-- When we are spending lots of money for IVF treatment , we want to give it our best shot !
+- When we are spending lots of money on IVF treatment, we want to give it our best shot!
 Taking supplements gives us a sense of satisfaction that we are doing our best to maximize the chance of success.

 - It is a very interesting topic to discuss with others amidst the IVF struggle.

 - We easily fall prey to marketing gimmicks!